Photo © Migin/IStock

 Get in touch if you’re unsure what you can claim and be sure to look at your plan wording, including per-day and maximum limits, before making any purchase to replace your delayed items.
 When you get a quote, you can compare the coverage and limits in our plans side-by-side.

 If your checked baggage is lost or delayed by an airline, you should first talk with the airline and try to get it sorted out with them.
-If the bag is still lost, your next email should be to our non-insurance service partner “Blue Ribbon Bags”.
+If the bag is still lost, your next message should be to our non-insurance Delayed or Lost Baggage Tracking and Delivery service partner.
 They will get on the case and get your bag headed in the right direction, quickly.
-Blue Ribbon Bags tracks and expedites your lost luggage, allowing you to continue your travels smoothly.
 Included in all plans, this service covers every flight on any airline worldwide.
 You'll receive updates at every step.
-Just report your lost bags to the airline, then provide Blue Ribbon Bags with the file reference, record locator number, and Property Irregularity Report.
+Just report your lost bags to the airline, then provide the file reference, record locator number, and Property Irregularity Report on the requested form

 Items that aren’t covered under baggage delay insurance